 Broaching tools are first ‘roughed in’ to the approximate size, using a lathe in the case of round broaches, or a traditional milling machine in the case of flat broaches.
 All dimensions, including the actual teeth are finished to within .030 inch of final size.
 For those broaches requiring mounting holes, holes are drilled and tapped at this point.
 The broach is then heat-treated.
 Hardness may vary according to the type of material that is being cut, but typically ranges between 65 and 67 HRC.
-After heat-treating, the broach cutting tool is finish ground, using a cylindrical grinder for round broaches, or a surface grinder for flat broaches.
+After heat-treating, the broach cutting tool is finish ground, using a cylindrical grinder for round, or a surface grinder for flat broaches.
 All surfaces on the broach are ground to size, including heights, widths and tapers.
 The broach is then moved to a sharpener, where the teeth are sharpened and backed off, and chip breakers are ground, if required.
 Finally, if the industrial broaching tool is a spline, the broach is moved to a spline grinder for finishing.

 Material used in the manufacture of broach cutting tools varies according the demands on the broach, such as the length of cut, and the type of material to be cut.
 However, in typical cases only the highest quality tool steel is used, such as PM-M4.

 A typical broach tooling package may consist of: a fixture to hold the broaches (in the case of surface and pot broaches), a fixture to hold the part, a broach horn (a fixture used to support the broach in a concentric hole – such as in keyway broaching), and other fixtures that might be required to move or index the part for a second broaching operation.
-V W Broaching Service will design and manufacture all components of the broach tooling package.
+We design and manufacture all components of the broach tooling package.